 Sinclair himself remarked on this: “I aimed for the public’s heart, but I hit him in their stomach.”

-It shows how far we’ve come from the exploitative practices used back then, but the similarities that still remain.
+It shows how far we’ve come from the exploitative practices used back then, but the similarities still remain.

-The Jungle summary
+The Jungle Summary

 - 1 sentence summary: The Jungle portrays the harsh conditions and the exploitation of immigrants in early twentieth-century America through the prism of the meatpacking industry.